MicrosoftDocs/win32/desktop-src/Msi/error-databasetable.md

 ---
-Description: The read-only DatabaseTable property of the Error object returns the name of the table in the database that caused the error. ms.assetid: 38ff45ca-4bd6-43f3-88ad-db4077daeb77
+description: The read-only DatabaseTable property of the Error object returns the name of the table in the database that caused the error. ms.assetid: 38ff45ca-4bd6-43f3-88ad-db4077daeb77
 title: Error.DatabaseTable property (Mergemod.h)
 ms.topic: reference